JamalMays6/Devices-Exposed-to-the-Internet/README.md

 With the failed login attempts identified, our next step was to determine whether any of those suspicious IP addresses had successfully logged into the VM.

-Using the query below, we checked for successful logons from the top four offending IPs and confirmed that none of them were able to break in.
+Using the query below, I checked for successful logons from the top four offending IPs and confirmed that none of them were able to break in.
 This validated that the brute force attempts were unsuccessful, likely due to strong credentials and lack of open access permissions.

 ![image](https://github.com/user-attachments/assets/31f6b13c-68f7-4804-9808-af4d18d449ff)